Policy governs intent. Infrastructure governs behaviour.

 The immediate objection is cost.
 Infrastructure costs money.
 Developers cost money.
 Most charities do not have either in abundance.

-Two things worth saying to that.
+Two things are worth saying to that.
 First, the cost of a data breach, a regulatory finding or a serious AI-assisted error in a high-stakes context is substantially higher than the cost of building this properly.
 Second, this does not have to be built from scratch.
+The governance wrapper described here is a configuration challenge as much as a build challenge.
+The technical primitives exist.
+The gap is usually in knowing what to configure and why.

 Continue this conversation